 - Be sure to slowly and steadily release the tension on the bowstring to avoid any sudden jerks that could cause injury.

-- Once the bolt has been removed, make sure all safety measures are in place before transporting or storing your weapon.
+- Once the bolt has been removed, make sure all safety measures are in place before transporting or storing your Tool.

 These simple tips can help ensure a safe and enjoyable hunting experience for everyone involved.